cyphergenetics/syndi/README.md

 administrative privileges.
 Therefore, it is only sensible that you demonstrate a history of contributing to Auto 4 before you are approved for this position.

+Please note moreover that Auto 3 is maintained by [Arinity](https://github.com/arinity), but that I am willing to review your contributions to earlier versions of Auto and consider them also.

 Thank you. -noxgirl